netxms/netxms-doc/admin/object-management.rst

      - If chosen, before execution of tool will be shown Yes/No pop-up with text from "Confirmation message" field.
    * - Confirmation message
      - Can be set the message that will be shown in confirmation pop-up.
+   * - Show this tool in node commands
+     - If this option is selected, then this tool will be shown for applicable nodes on :guilabel:`Object Details` view as node command.
+   * - Command name
+     - This will be shown as a name of the command.
+   * - Command short name
+     - Is used when usual name is too long for display.
    * - Disable Object Tool
-     - If chosen, tool it is not shown in node menu.
+     - If chosen, tool is not shown in node menu.

 Macro Substitution